Shop every DSCR lender in America. We negotiate — you close faster.

 DSCR 5/6 ARMs were popular in 2022–2023 when fixed rates were punishing.
 Those ARMs are now within 6–18 months of their first adjustment.
 A rate-term refi from a 7/6 ARM into a 30-year fixed locks in certainty even if the nominal rate is slightly higher.

-Math to run: compare the fully-indexed rate at first adjustment (index + margin, often SOFR + 4.5%) against today’s fixed rate.
-If SOFR is ~5.35% and your margin is 4.50%, your adjusted rate could reset north of 9%.
-Locking a 7.50% fixed now saves 150+ bps on adjustment day.
+Math to run: compare the fully-indexed rate at first adjustment (index + margin, often 12-month SOFR + 2.50%–3.50% on DSCR ARMs) against today’s fixed rate.
+If 12-month SOFR is ~3.55% and your margin is 3.00%, your adjusted rate would reset near 6.55% — currently below fixed-rate territory.
+But if SOFR climbs back to 4.50%+, the same ARM resets to 7.50%+.
+Locking a fixed rate today removes that path-dependent risk.

 4. Consolidating a Balloon Payment